|

 self-hypnosis if you use your own words and symbols in

+your suggestions.
 Try to discover your

 own predominant mode of communication (that is, which of